App Volumes architecture

 Additional packaging operations

-See the section Understand packages and packaging for day 2 operations of App Volumes Configuration
+See the section Understand packages and packaging for day 2 operations of App Volumes configuration

 Writable Volumes